 Y’all already know I’m one of “those” dog moms.
 I cry when we go out of town and leave Peaches and I feel guilty if I’m gone from home for longer than 3 hours.
 She is a such a huge part of our family, so naturally when we knew our family was growing I wanted to do whatever I could to ensure it would be a smooth transition.
 I work from home all day and Peaches is never really without me.
 If I’m being honest, this pooch is pretty spoiled and likes her mama all to herself!

 Peaches was also the best dog during my pregnancy.
 She stayed on the couch with me all day or night if I was having bad morning sickness and she never left my side.
 If I got up in the middle of the night to throw up she’d even wake Paul up.
 The more attentive she got, the guiltier I felt because I never wanted her to think I was replacing her with Maxi.
 She definitely knew what was going on and it made me love her even more than I thought possible!
 But, Peaches does have her things she has to work on!
 She is extremely protective of me and barks if a man or stranger comes up to the house.
 I feel SO bad for our UPS man.
 He’s really sweet about it, but each day I have to sheepishly apologize for the barking fiasco.
-Peaches also wants to greet everyone that comes in our home and scope them out to make sure they are okay.
+Peaches also wants to greet everyone that comes in our home and scope them out to make sure they are okay, and my dog can get reactive whenever a stranger comes to our house.
+Considering this, I decided to invest in a Pet CPR Certification, such as the ones offered at MyCPR NOW.
 Once she knows a person, she goes overboard on showing them affection…but I knew this might prove difficult with a newborn and constant visitors.

 I took a few extra steps and precautions to try to make this as smooth of a transition for Peaches and I couldn’t be happier with how she is doing.
 In fact, Peaches LOVES Maxi…almost too much. 😉 I’m constantly having to calm down the kisses, otherwise I think Peaches would climb in her bassinet and lick her cheeks all day long.
 I thought I’d share a few personal photos to show this little love affair we have going on at Hotel Hellman.